 I. Enslaving the Jews

-Should we ask why bad things happen to bad people?
-Pharaoh and the Egyptians fulfilled God’s prophecy to Avraham that his descendants would be enslaved in a foreign land (Gen. 15:13).
+Were the Egyptians right in enslaving the Jews?
+The question seems outrageous at first.
+However, Pharaoh and the Egyptians fulfilled God’s prophecy to Avraham that his descendants would be enslaved in a foreign land (Gen. 15:13).
 Why, then, were the Egyptians punished?
-Ramban’s answer to this question reflects a broader opinion of his that is much-criticized but under-appreciated.
+Ramban’s answer to this question reflects an attitude that is relevant to our daily lives.

 Rambam (Mishneh Torah, Hilkhos Teshuvah 6:5) answers that while God’s plan includes people enslaving Jews, it does not specify who will serve this evil role.
 Every individual has the choice of doing good or bad and receiving appropriate recompense.
 The Egyptians chose to enslave the Jews rather than allowing another nation to do so.
 Therefore, they deserved punishment.